YRYoung/Power-Plant-Forecast/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact y.runyang@outlook.com

-or describe it in Issues.
+If you have any questions or suggestions, feel free to describe it in Issues.

 ## Credits